inducer/pycuda/doc/source/driver.rst

     Bind *self* to the a chunk of linear memory starting at the integer address *devptr*, encompassing a number of *bytes*.

-    Unlike for :class:`Array`s, no life support is provided for linear memory bound to texture references.
+    Unlike for :class:`Array` objects, no life support is provided for linear memory bound to texture references.

   .. method:: set_format(fmt, num_components)